SAP-samples/teched2023-AD261/exercises/ex0/README.md

 # Getting Started - Prerequisites

 You can go through the steps required to set up the SAP BTP accounts and related configurations to start transporting content using the recommended tools.
 These steps have been already performed for you.
 It is for your information only.
+You could observe the same by going to the SAP BTP subaccounts.

 ## Create SAP BTP Subaccounts